Arzio/NoDelayMC/README.md

 #### Note: This is for clients only.

 ## How this software works?
-This software opens an TCP connection with TCP_NODELAY option set to true.
+This software opens an secondary TCP connection with TCP_NODELAY option set to true.
-By connecting through your 'localhost' address, you will be using this connection with this option set to true.
+By connecting through your 'localhost' address, you will be using this NODELAY connection to connect to the Minecraft server.

 ## Why this does not work on 1.8+?
 Minecraft 1.8+ already have TCP_NODELAY option set to true.